exploring self-realization, sacred personhood, and full humanity

 What keeps us from a clear vision of Truth, Goodness, and Beauty?
-Just because we’re all taught on grandma’s knee, why are we so hell-bent on believing in these narrow views of life? – all the more incredible as billions of people, each, individually, in thousands of cultures, insist that each has the one true way of looking at life.
+Just because we’re all taught on grandma’s knee, why are we so hell-bent on believing in narrow views of life? – all the more incredible as billions of people, each, individually, in thousands of cultures, insist that they have one true way of looking at life.

-The following is taken from my article on “What Science Knows and How It Know it.”
+The following is taken from my article on “What Scientists Know and How They Know it.”
 Francis Bacon was one of the first to outline “the family prejudice.”

 Sir Francis Bacon’s famous “idols of the mind”

 He identified four “idols” which the unenlightened mind serves:

 idols of the tribe: following peer-group pressure, denying our own judgment